Thanu-personal/git/README.md

 ```
 ![git version](images/gitversion.PNG)

+## Configuring Git

-3. Configure your Git username and email using the following commands, replacing xyz's name with your own.
+Configure your Git username and email using the following commands, replacing xyz's name with your own.
 These details will be associated with any commits that you create:

 ```
 $ git config --global user.name "xyz"